Earth Pigment Making Workshop

 Workshop Schedule:

-2pm-3pm: Using watercolours to paint the objects
+2:00 - 3:00: Using our watercolours to paint the objects we found in the forest

 Elida Maiques